Dynamics of iterated function systems on the circle close to rotations: Cycles for IFS and proof of Theorem

-Now we will give a proof of Theorem~\ref{thmA}.
-We will first show the result when the rotation number of $f_0$ and $f_1$ is zero, that is, both of the diffeomorphisms have fixed points.
-From now on assume that there are no $ss$-intervals for $\IFS(\Phi)$, and so we have to show minimality of~$S^1$.
+We will first show the result when the rotation numbers of $f_0$ and $f_1$ are zero, that is, both of the diffeomorphisms have fixed points.
 The proof will require the following notion of a cycle for an IFS of two diffeomorphisms on the circle.
 Similarly to Duminy's result (Theorem~\ref{t.duminy_lemma}), using the cycle we will then construct a return map and afterwards estimate the derivative.
 Here the expanding return map is of a global character, while Duminy's lemma can be thought of as a local version.

-\subsection{Cycles}
+\subsection{Cycles.}

 Since $f_0$ and $f_1$ do not have fixed points in common, we can (without ambiguity) denote by $\{s_i\}$ the set of fixed points of $f_0$ and $f_1$ with a non-empty basin of attraction.
-This set includes the fixed points which may attract only from one-side.
-Let $B(s_i)$ represent the basin of attraction of $s_i$ with respect the relevant map $f_0$ or $f_1$ which does not include the point $s_i$ (it is an open set).
+This set includes the fixed points which may attract only from one-side (semi-attracting).
+Let $B(s_i)$ represent the basin of attraction of $s_i$ with respect to the relevant map $f_0$ or $f_1$ which does not include the point $s_i$ (it is an open set).

-\begin{defi}[Cycle for IFS] Define a partial order on the attracting points by $s_i \prec s_j$ if and only if $s_i$ belongs to $B(s_j)$.
-A sequence of attractors is said to be a \emph{cycle of length $n$ for $\mathrm{IFS}(\Phi)$} if
+\begin{defi}[Cycle for IFS] Define a partial order on the (semi)attracting fixed points by $s_i \prec s_j$ if and only if $s_i$ belongs to $B(s_j)$.
+A sequence of (semi)attractors is said to be a \emph{cycle of length $n$ for $\mathrm{IFS}(\Phi)$} if

 \end{defi}